rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 ### 1) Submit coding guideline issue

-For a new coding guideline you'd like to contribute, start with opening a [coding guideline issue](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/issues/new?template=CODING-GUIDELINE.yml).
+To add a new coding guideline, open a [coding guideline issue](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/issues/new?template=CODING-GUIDELINE.yml).

 #### 1.1) Finding the FLS ID